ibm-cloud-docs/vpc/block_storage_vpc_create.md

 The volume health state shows `inapplicable` while the volume status is `pending`.
 After the volume is created, the health state shows `OK`, unless the creation failed.
 For more information, see [{{site.data.keyword.block_storage_is_short}} volume health states](/docs/vpc?topic=vpc-block-storage-vpc-monitoring&interface=cli#block-storage-vpc-health-states).

 User tags are added to identify the volume resource.
 When these tags are matched with the tags in a backup policy, the volume is backed up according to the schedule in the backup plan.
 For more information, see [Creating a backup policy](/docs/vpc?topic=vpc-create-backup-policy-and-plan).

-Customers with special access to volume profiles within the defined performance family can create block storage volumes with the `sdp` profile as stand-alone volumes, and can attach them to virtual server instances later.
-In addition to the capacity and IOPS values, you can also specify a custom throughput limit in the range of 1000-8192 Mbps.
-{: preview}

 To create a stand-alone volume, run the `ibmcloud is volume-create` command and specify the `sdp` profile, size and performance requirements for the volume.
 The following example creates a data volume in the us-east region with 200 MB capacity and 100 IOPS.